DAYS AND HOURS OF OPERATION

 Fall-Spring Hours: *Saturdays and Sundays (and Friday, April 19) from 12pm-4pm

-*The WEC will be CLOSED on the following date(s): Saturday, February 23, Sunday, April 21, and Saturday, April 27 for our Earth Day Celebration
+*The WEC will be CLOSED on the following date(s): Saturday, April 27 for our Earth Day Celebration, and Sunday, April 28

 Summer Hours: (Memorial Day to Labor Day) Fridays, Saturdays, and Sundays from 12pm-4pm

-Meet the Animals: Saturdays and Sundays at 1pm & 2:30pm *year round (*Except dates noted above)
+Meet the Animals: Saturdays and Sundays at 1pm & 2:30pm *year round (*Except any denoted dates)

 25 Boulevard, Cornwall-on-Hudson.
 Find directions here